 Integration through Qualification (IQ)

 The Sructure of the Network IQ

-The Network “Integration through Qualification (IQ) is a programme funded by the Federal Ministry of Labour and Social Affairs (BMAS) and the European Social Fund (ESF).
-Strategic partners in implementing the programme are the German Federal Ministry of Education and Research (BMBF) and the Federal Employment Agency (BA).
+The programme is funded by the Federal Ministry for Labour and Social Affairs (BMAS) and the European Social Fund (ESF).
+Strategic partners in implementing the programme are the Federal Ministry for Education and Research (BMBF) and the Federal Employment Agency (BA).